≡ ▼

 SOLVE_NR - Taking it a Step Further

-The SOLVE_NR function in this LAMBDA Library below takes things a bit further that what we did above, but it's still basically the same function as the one we just assembled.
+The SOLVE_NR function in this LAMBDA Library below takes things a bit further than what we did above, but it's still basically the same function as the one we just assembled.
 Here are the other things I've added:

 • Multiple start values: You can specify xstart as an nx1 vector of start values.
 The function will run the algorithm for each value in turn (like running Goal Seek for multiple start values).